Excerpt 1, A Throne for Rabble

 His world whirled.
 Wind roared in his ears.

 Moments later, Damien Sothron was in hell.
 The fire from Dracar’s furnace scorched his body as he writhed.
 No, not hell, he realized.
 Draywood.
 He bled as a river flows from a hundred thousand cuts.
 He’d tumbled into the grove below the clearing, and lay paralyzed from the spears of steel branches that lanced through his mail and boiled leather.
-He gazed down his ruined body, and choked on a father’s tears.
+He gazed down his ruined body, choking on a father’s tears.
 Countless steel leaves and needles clung to his shattered arms and legs like forest burs.
 His blood soaked the deathwood floor.

 He was dying.
 Oh, Sara, forgive me.